Methanethiol: Occurrence

 Methanethiol (MeSH) is released as a by-product of kraft pulping in pulp mills.
 In kraft pulping, lignin is depolymerized by nucleophilic attack with the strongly nucleophilic hydrosulfide ion (HS−) in a highly alkaline medium.
 However, in a side reaction, HS− attacks methoxyl groups (OMe) in lignin, demethylating them to give free phenolate groups (PhO−) and releasing MeSH.
 Due to alkalinity, MeSH is readily deprotonated (MeSNa), and the formed MeS− ion is also a strong nucleophile, reacting further to dimethyl sulfide.
 The compounds remain in the liquor and are burned in the recovery boiler, where the sulfur is recovered as sodium sulfide.

 Methanethiol is released from decaying organic matter in marshes and is present in the natural gas of certain regions, in coal tar, and in some crude oils.
 It occurs in various plants and vegetables, such as radishes.

 In surface seawater, methanethiol is the primary breakdown product of the algal metabolite dimethylsulfoniopropionate (DMSP).
 Marine bacteria appear to obtain most of the sulfur in their proteins by the breakdown of DMSP and incorporation of methanethiol, despite the fact that methanethiol is present in seawater at much lower concentrations than sulfate (~0.3 nM vs. 28 mM).
 Bacteria in environments both with and without oxygen can also convert methanethiol to dimethyl sulfide (DMS), although most DMS in surface seawater is produced by a separate pathway.
 Both DMS and methanethiol can be used by certain microbes as substrates for methanogenesis in some anaerobic soils.

-Methanethiol is a byproduct of the metabolism of asparagus.
+Methanethiol is a byproduct of asparagus metabolism.
 The production of methanethiol in urine after eating asparagus was once thought to be a genetic trait.
 More recent research suggests that the peculiar odor is in fact produced by all humans after consuming asparagus, while the ability to detect it (methanethiol being one of many components in "asparagus pee") is in fact the genetic trait.
 The chemical components responsible for the change in the odor of urine show as soon as 15 minutes after eating asparagus.